The writer of Revelation

 You may ask about the writer or scribe of the Book of Revelation.
 The recorder of Revelation comes with impeccable credentials!
 The Bible says that John was “God’s servant” Revelation 1:1.
 The Lord instructed John to write the Book of Revelation and told him what to put in it, Revelation 1:11.

 BUT, WHO WAS JOHN?

 John came from a dedicated Palestinian family.
-The Bible says that his father Zebedee, owned a ship on the Sea of Galilee and that his two sons, James and John, were fishermen, Matthew 4:18.
-Evidently John’s mother, Salome, was a very devoted lady who accompanied the mother of Jesus and other women on missionary trips with Jesus and His disciples Matthew 27:56.
+The Bible says that his father, Zebedee, owned a ship on the Sea of Galilee and that his two sons, James and John, were fishermen, Matthew 4:18.
+John’s mother, Salome, was a very devoted lady who accompanied the mother of Jesus and other women on missionary trips with Jesus and His disciples Matthew 27:56.
 She was with John at the cross, Mark 15:40, 41.
 She was one of the women who came to the tomb on Sunday morning to anoint the body of Jesus, Mark 16:1.

 One day as Jesus was walking along the shores of Galilee, He noticed James and John helping their father mend nets on their ship.
-Jesus called to them, “Follow me, and I will make you fishers of men.”
+Jesus called them, “Follow me, and I will make you fishers of men.”
 And strange as it may seem, they dropped their nets, leaving the hired servants to help their father, and followed Jesus Mark 1:16, 20.

 Tradition says that John the beloved was the only disciple who escaped martyrdom, dying of old age.
 A.D.
 96.